Sith: Darth Malak

 Darth Malak (Alek) is the main antagonist of Star Wars: Knights of the Old Republic.
-Once a Jedi Knight and Revan's best friend, he fought him alongside in the Mandalorian Wars.
-Later, Alek and Revan unwittingly discovered the Sith Empire in the Unknown Regions and were captured by the Sith Emperor, who, using Sith sorcery, turned them to the dark side, but the two broke free from his control and formed their own Sith Empire using the Star Forge to wage war on the Republic, with Revan as the leader and Alek, now Darth Malak, as his Sith Apprentice.
+Once a Jedi Knight and Revan's best friend, he fought alongside him in the Mandalorian Wars.
+Later, Alek and Revan unwittingly discovered the Sith Empire in the Unknown Regions and were captured by the Sith Emperor, who, using Sith sorcery, turned them to the dark side, but the two broke free from his control and formed their own separate Sith Empire using the Star Forge to wage war on the Republic, with Revan as the leader and Alek, now Darth Malak, as his Sith Apprentice.

-At some point, Malak attempted to kill Revan and take over the Sith Empire for himself, but was defeated and had his entire lower jaw cut off, forcing him to don a prosthetic jaw instead.
-Later, when Revan prepared to battle the Jedi who boarded his flagship, Malak betrayed him, ordering the ships under his command to fire on Revan's flagship's bridge, so that he could take over the Sith Empire for himself.
-However, Revan survived the ordeal and was taken to the Jedi Council Enclave, where he had his memory wiped, so that he would become a Jedi once again.
-Eventually, Revan faced off against Malak, who revealed the truth of his identity, but was ultimately killed by him, which also led to the downfall of his Sith Empire.
+At some point, Malak attempted to kill Revan and take over the Sith Empire for himself but was defeated and had his entire lower jaw cut off, forcing him to don a prosthetic jaw instead.
+Later, when Revan prepared to battle the Jedi who boarded his flagship, Malak betrayed him, ordering the ships under his command to fire on Revan's flagship's bridge so that he could take over the Sith Empire for himself.
+However, Revan survived the ordeal and was taken to the Jedi Council Enclave, where he had his memory wiped so that he would become a Jedi once again.
+Eventually, Revan faced off against Malak, who revealed the truth of his identity but was ultimately killed by him, which also led to the downfall of his Sith Empire.